 In accordance with the California Code of Regulations, the Long Beach Unified School District has established procedures for handling different types of complaints.
 The types of complaints are listed below along with links to the corresponding complaint form.

-This complaint procedure governs complaints of discrimination, harassment, violence, intimidation, and bullying on the basis of actual or perceived age, sex, sexual orientation, gender, gender identify, gender expression, ethnic group identification, race, ancestry, national origin, religion, color, or mental or physical disability, actual or potential marital, family, or parental status; or on a person's association with one or more of these actual or perceived characteristics in any program or activity that receives or benefits from state financial assistance The UCP shall also be used when addressing complaints alleging failure to comply with state and/or federal laws in (1) adult education, (2) consolidated categorical aid programs, (3) migrant education, (4) vocational education, (5) child care and development programs, (6) child nutrition programs, (7) special education programs, and (8) federal school safety planning requirements, and (9) Local Control Funding Formula and Local Control Accountability Plans.
+This complaint procedure governs complaints of discrimination, harassment, violence, intimidation, and bullying on the basis of actual or perceived age, sex, sexual orientation, gender, gender identify, gender expression, ethnic group identification, race, ancestry, national origin, religion, color, or mental or physical disability, actual or potential marital, family, or parental status; or on a person's association with one or more of these actual or perceived characteristics in any program or activity that receives or benefits from state financial assistance The UCP shall also be used when addressing complaints alleging failure to comply with state and/or federal laws in (1) adult education, (2) consolidated categorical aid programs, (3) migrant education, (4) career technical education, (5) child care and development programs, (6) child nutrition programs, (7) special education programs, (8) federal school safety planning requirements, and (9) Local Control Funding Formula and Local Control Accountability Plans.
 The UCP form is available in the main office at all schools and on the District website